All Episodes

 I've never heard the story because it's about it's probably

-lived close to that there's supposed to.
+close to to that there's supposed to be a woman,

-You know, and I didn't really know the story of
+you know, and I didn't really know the story of

 what it was all about.
 And when we got in